ibrahim94ali/stanislav_UI/README.md

 TODO:

-- Create page for editing user details, deleting user
+- Add all cities of MK
+- Update API with better mongoose calls
+- Create production DB and update api
+- Improve screenshots in store, add texts there
+- Add signin/register with google
+- Fix bug in first time entering, language is english even its different
+- Add filters to filter by person, agency,
-- Fav icon bug to work with store
+- ApartmentDetailsScreen to work with cached data
 - Improve forms
 - Upload API to Vercel?
 - Maps filters